Buying a home in a special designated area in Malta is simpler than you think. Find out the permits required to invest in Malta property.

-There are certain areas that are designated as the primary residential areas.
-In these areas, foreign residents have the same rights as the Maltese when it comes to buying property .
-The property in these areas have been designed to offer high end amenities and condominium facilities to residents such as marinas, spas, swimming pools, shopping malls, supermarkets and restaurants.
+Special Designated Area properties for sale, in these areas, have been designed to offer high-end amenities and condominium facilities to residents such as marinas, spas, swimming pools, shopping malls, supermarkets and restaurants.

-This implies that regardless of their nationality, a foreigner in Malta, would not need a Acquisition of Immovable Property permit for buying property in Malta.
-Once the property has been acquired, it can also be leased without any restrictions.
+This implies that regardless of their nationality, a foreigner in Malta, would not need an Acquisition of Immovable Property permit for buying property in Malta.
+Once the property investment has been acquired, it can also be leased without any restrictions.

 The permit will be issued only if all the conditions of the Maltese Law have been met.
-This permit will be needed for investing in Malta real estate outside of the designated area.
+This permit will be needed for investing or doing business in Malta real estate outside of the designated area.

-If the property has been acquired by getting the AIP permit there will be certain leasing restrictions that will apply.
+If the Malta property has been acquired by getting the AIP permit there will be certain leasing restrictions that will apply.
 Due to the permit being acquired as a primary residence, the law does not allow the property to be leased out unless the property is licensed by the Malta Tourism Authority as a holiday rental property.

 Having been built specifically for non-Maltese residents the unique needs of the foreigner living abroad have been accommodated.
 With easy access to entertainment areas, they provide the services of a metropolitan centre as well as security and comfort.